Why did I receive a "No space left on device” or "DiskFull" error on Amazon RDS for PostgreSQL?

 Check the size of the DB log files

-By default, PostgreSQL error log files have a retention value of 4,320 minutes (three days).
-Large log files can use more size, which can lead to higher workloads.
+By default, Amazon RDS for PostgreSQL error log files have a retention value of 4,320 minutes (three days).
+Large log files can use more space because of higher workloads or excessive logging.
 You can change the retention period for system logs using the rds.log_retention_period parameter in the DB parameter group associated with your DB instance.
-For example, if you set the value to 1440, logs are retained for one day.
-For more information, see PostgreSQL Database Log Files.
+For example, if you set the value to 1440, then logs are retained for one day.
+For more information, see PostgreSQL database log files.

 Check for temporary files

-Temporary files are files that are stored per backend or session connection, and they are used as a resource pool or buffer.
-These files are stored separately from the shared resource space.
-You can review these files by using the delta of subsequently running a command similar to the following:
+Temporary files are files that are stored per backend or session connection.
+These files are used as a resource pool.
+Review temporary files statistics by running a command similar to this:

 Important: The columns temp_files and temp_bytes in view pg_stat_database are collecting statistics in aggregation (accumulative).
-This is by design, because these counters are reset only by recovery at server start, such as after an immediate shutdown, a server crash, and a point-in-time recovery (PITR).
-For this reason, it's a best practice to monitor the growth of these files in number and size, rather than to review only the output.
+This is by design because these counters are reset only by recovery at server start.
+That is, the counters are reset after an immediate shutdown, a server crash, or a point-in-time recovery (PITR).
+For this reason, it's a best practice to monitor the growth of these files in number and size, rather than reviewing only the output.

-Temporary files are created for sorts, hashes, and temporary query results.
-A log entry is made for each temporary file when the file is deleted.
-To track the creation of temporary space used by a single query, set log_temp_files in a custom parameter group.
+Temporary files are created for sorts, hashes, or temporary query results.
+To track the creation of temporary tables or files, set log_temp_files in a custom parameter group.
 This parameter controls the logging of temporary file names and sizes.
-If you set the log_temp_files value to 0, all temporary file information is logged.
-If you set the parameter to a positive value, only files sizes that are greater than or equal to the specified number of kilobytes are logged.
-The default setting is -1, which logs the creation of temporary files and the executed statements.
-You can also use an EXPLAIN ANALYZE of your query to review disk sorting.
-If you review the log output, you can see the size of temporary files created by your query.
-For more information, see the PostgreSQL Documentation for Monitoring Database Activity.
+If you set the log_temp_files value to 0, then all temporary file information is logged.
+If you set the parameter to a positive value, then only files that are equal to or larger than the specified number of kilobytes are logged.
+The default setting is -1, which disables the logging of temporary files.

 Check for a constant increase in transaction logs disk usage

 The CloudWatch metric for TransactionLogsDiskUsage represents the disk space used by transaction WALs.
-The following can cause an increase in transaction log disk usage:
+Increases in transaction log disk usage can happen because of: